hyrodium/ElasticSurfaceEmbedding.jl/README.md

 ### step 4 : Craft a paper model
 This is the final step.
-Cut papers into strips, and weave them.
+Cut papers into strips, and weave them into surface.

 <img src="docs/src/img/assembling.png" width="800">